||Spiritual Growth Begins with...

 Spiritual Growth Begins with a Change of Heart

 "A change of heart"—it's a loosely-used phrase we hear all the time.
-It can mean a functional change of heart an (like a change of mind) or an ontological change of heart (that of the new creature in Christ), though it is rare to read or to hear this definition cited.
+It can mean a functional change of heart an (like a change of mind) or an ontological change of heart (that of the new creature in Christ), though it is rare to find this definition.
 In this booklet, we will focus on the functional change of heart.
 (For more on the ontological new heart of the elect of God, go here.)

 To many people, a "change of heart" means "a change of mind."
 But, a functional change of heart from the biblical perspective signifies a totally new course of living for the believer—from fleshly or half-hearted living to spiritual or whole-hearted living...from living out of self-sufficiency to experiencing Christ as life and living out of His sufficiency.

 Read the complete text of this booklet, beginning here: